nodejs/node/doc/api/util.md

     codes.
 Defaults to `false`.
 Colors are customizable, see [Customizing `util.inspect` colors][].
-  * `customInspect` {boolean} If `false`, then custom `inspect(depth, opts)` functions exported on the `object` being inspected will not be called.
+  * `customInspect` {boolean} If `false`, then custom `inspect(depth, opts)` functions will not be called.
 Defaults to `true`.
   * `showProxy` {boolean} If `true`, then objects and functions that are `Proxy` objects will be introspected to show their `target` and `handler` objects.
 Defaults to `false`.